-Actor Turned Entrepreneur with Kat Elizabeth
+Actor Turned Entrepreneur w/ Kat Elizabeth

 In 2013, Kat Elizabeth decided to quit working in musical theatre and start rebuilding from scratch.
 Fast forward 8 years and she’s now living her dream life and is on a mission to help other humans build profitable personal brands of their own so they can ditch their soul-sucking 9 to 5s.
 Tune in to this exciting episode to hear Kat’s story, as an actor turned copywriter and personal branding coach.